JoshuaKGoldberg/mock-react-redux/README.md

 ### Hybrid Usage

 You don't have to use `mock-redux` in _every_ test file in your repository.
-Only the test files that import `mock-redux` will have Redux actions stubbed out.
+Only the test files that import `mock-redux` will have `react-redux` stubbed out.

 ### TypeScript Usage